ANGRYCONE/Simple-macOS-System-Data-Cleaner/README.md

 OnyX is a far more complete GUI maintenance utility, and this script is designed to be used after OnyX, not as a replacement for it.

+Versions 1.6.1 and later are full system cleaners.
+Even so, I still recommend running this script after OnyX.
+From version 1.6.1 onward, using OnyX first is optional but advised.

 ## What This Script Does